hugo-apero/iyo-rstudio-global/content/collection/prework/index.md

 draft: false
 ---

 Welcome to the [Introducing Yourself Online](/) workshop!
-We look forward to meeting you.
+We look forward to meeting you on Monday, January 25, 2021.
 Before attending the workshop, please complete the following prework.

 ## Set up RStudio Cloud